 Lavender. rosemary, garlic, chives, and citronella also have a good track record of deterring cats.
 They may help to stop cats from urinating and pooing in your garden patch.

 Fruit and Veg patches – you can easily cover these with a mesh that keeps cats off but allows rainwater and sunlight to pass through.
-Explore these garden nets here.
+Explore these garden nets here, we think they work very well on veg patches and even borders where the soil has recently been turned over.

 It’s very unlikely that you’ll deter cats with just one product and you may need to try several different ones at the same time.